 Coincidence Factor

 The summer peak coincidence factor for cooling is provided in four different ways below.
 The first two relate to the use of DMSHP to supplement existing cooling or provide limited zonal cooling, the second two relate to use of the DMSHP to provide whole house cooling.
-In each pair, the first is used to estimate peak savings during the utility peak hour and is most indicative of actual peak benefits, and the second represents the average savings over the defined summer peak period, and is presented so that savings can be bid into PJM’s capacity market.
+In each pair, the first is used to estimate peak savings during the utility peak hour and is most indicative of actual peak benefits, and the second represents the average savings over the defined summer peak period and is presented so that savings can be bid into PJM’s capacity market.
 Both values provided are based on metering data for 40 DMSHPs in Ameren Illinois service territory.

 For supplemental or limited zonal cooling: